auth0/docs/CONTRIBUTING.md

 ## Markdown

 Markdown on this site conforms to the [CommonMark](http://commonmark.org/) spec.
 Additionally, there are a few custom markdown features available as described below.
-You can test out any markdown [here](http://markdownlivepreview.com) to ensure the formatting is correct and works.
+You can test out any markdown [here](http://markdownlivepreview.com) to ensure the formatting is correct.

 ### Headings